ofnote/tsalib/README.md

 * [21 Nov 2018] Added documentation [notebook](notebooks/tsalib.ipynb).
 * [18 Nov 2018] Support for `warp`, `reduce_dims`.
 Backend modules for `numpy`, `tensorflow` and `torch` added.
 * [9 Nov 2018] Support for shorthand notation in view/permute/expand transforms.
-* [9 Nov 2018] Support for using TSA in assertions and tensor constructors (cast to integers).
+* [9 Nov 2018] Support for using named shapes in assertions and tensor constructors (cast to integers).
 * [25 Oct 2018] Initial Release